Code-Institute-Submissions/xhulja-beauty-salon/README.md

 * __Background__:

-  The images i used for background are real pictures made in my work, because i think is good way of showing to clients what we offer.
+  The images i used for home page are real pictures made in my work, because i think is good way of showing to clients what we offer.